SuperGraham/SQLServerBackupScript/README.md

-# This Powershell script does the following:
+# This PowerShell script does the following:

 Creates a backup of a SQL Server DB.